 This represents an additional input we can use to power interest-based audiences.
 For example, if you currently use display ads to reach an affinity audience like “outdoor enthusiasts,” your campaigns will continue running smoothly as we update our technology.

 These solutions will help deliver relevant ads while ensuring that publisher data is only applied within its own context.

-Another API, called FLEDGE, is designed to enable personalized ads through remarketing without tracking a user’s browsing behavior across sites.
+Another API, called FLEDGE, is designed to enable personalised ads through remarketing without tracking a user’s browsing behaviour across sites.
 Put another way, where Topics lets you reach users based on interest groups created by their browser, FLEDGE supports remarketing groups created by an advertiser.
 One of the most common use cases we see across display ads is reengaging with the users most likely to be interested in your business, and finding similar users who are often potential customers.
 Since remarketing is currently reliant on third-party cookies, we’re excited to build on Chrome’s proposal to meet both user and advertiser needs.

 We’re also providing new ways for our publisher partners to use first-party data.
-The publisher-provided identifier (PPID) allows publishers to share anonymized first-party identifiers, which we can use to improve our audience products.
-In addition to helping publishers earn more revenue, the data also unlocks core functionality for display advertisers, for example cross-device reach, frequency management, and creative optimization, without using third-party cookies.
+The publisher-provided identifier (PPID) allows publishers to share anonymised first-party identifiers, which we can use to improve our audience products.
+In addition to helping publishers earn more revenue, the data also unlocks core functionality for display advertisers, for example cross-device reach, frequency management, and creative optimisation, without using third-party cookies.
 Solutions like these will help advertisers deliver relevant ads, while ensuring that publisher data is only applied within its own context.
 And we’ll keep working on similar initiatives.

 Building with our partners